If you Owe more than $30,000 contact us for a case evaluation at (833) 428-0937

 1. General Information

-Much like other forms that you've ever filled out, when beginning an SBA Form 413, you'll need to have all your basic information easily accessible to fill out the application.
+Much like other forms that you've ever filled out when beginning an SBA Form 413, you'll need to have all your basic information easily accessible to fill out the application.
 The information that you'll need is your name, address, and other contact information.
+If you’ve moved recently, ensure that you provide your current address as SBA places importance on accurate and updated records to streamline the approval process.

-You'll also need to notate your marital status on the form, if you're married.
+You'll also need to note your marital status on the form if you're married.
 Your spouse's financial information should be listed as well.
 Ensure that you date your application accurately because the paperwork needs to be filed within 90 days of your loan application.

 Before beginning the application, all your information needs to be up to date.
 If it's not up to date, you may experience some issues with your application.